brinjal curry

 • teaspoon salt (adjust to taste)

-• 2 tbsp coriander leaves chopped (optional)
+• 2 tablespoons coriander leaves chopped (optional)

 Instructions